sahil-develop/my-schedule/README.md

 # Sahil Productivity OS — Next.js (unified)

 Single Next.js 16 App Router app: frontend, API routes, and database all in one project.
-This replaces the earlier two-server setup (`backend/` NestJS + `frontend/` Vite) with one `next dev` process.
+This replaces the earlier two-server setup (`backend/` NestJS + `frontend/` Vite) with one `next dev` p rocess.

 ## Stack